After my latest stint with Scheepjes Chunky Monkey (the Winter Sun Blanket in YARN 10), my hands were itching to create something new.

 I don't use chunky yarns often.
 For rainbow designs, it usually means that a project will either become colourful but very big, or you only use small amounts of yarn and have a lot of leftovers.
 Neither are very desirable from a budget point of view.
 So for this project, I chose a modest amount of colours - seven.

-Chunky Monkey is the latest chunky addition to the Scheepjes yarn family.
+Chunky Monkey is the latest aran weight (borderline chunky) addition to the Scheepjes yarn family.
 It's a 100% acrylic yarn, and the 93 colours are similar to those of the Colour Crafter.
 However, The Chunky Monkey has a slight sheen to the thread that's unique to this range.
 The most recent batch is also anti-pilling, which means that it's more resistant to pill forming (those little puffs and bumps of yarn that tend to gather under your armpits and on the sleeves of cardigans).

 There's 116m of yarn on each ball, and while that doesn't sound like much it works out to a decently sized piece of fabric because of the yarn's chunkiness.
 I estimate 12-15 balls are more than enough for a properly sized project (which is Haak Maar Raak speak for play blanket)!